Levan and Larry’s

 A soundtrack of vinyl records

-“We nearly called it Jura but thought people might confuse us with that lovely island off the coast of Scotland known for whisky,” says Gurney.
-“We also thought about calling it Trousseau, but Google revealed that as well as being a grape in the Jura along with Savagnin and Poulsard, a trousseau is the apparel a bride collects in anticipation of marriage…”
+“We nearly called it Jura but thought people might confuse us with the Scottish island known for whisky,” says co-founder, Mark Gurney.
+“We also thought about calling it Trousseau but learnt that as well as being a grape, a trousseau is the apparel a bride collects in anticipation of marriage…”

-Gurney’s tastes are ever evolving, “changing with my experience and exposure to new things.
-Those things can be people, places or culture and that’s the exciting part.
-I’m just as excited about discovering new young winemakers as I am about drinking old vintages of dusty Burgundy.
-I’m also really interested in regions undergoing a quiet renaissance.
-Bordeaux, Champagne, Cahors – with bags of history or a reputation for a certain old-school style.
-But who have a new-wave of winemakers breaking away from ‘traditional’ approaches.
-Super exciting!”
+Gurney’s tastes are ever-evolving, “with my experience and exposure to new things.”
+Those things can be people, places or culture “and that’s the best part!
+I’m as excited about discovering new young winemakers as I am about drinking dusty old Burgundy.
+I’m also interested in regions undergoing a quiet renaissance such as Cahors – with bags of history or a reputation for a certain old-school style.
+But which has a new-wave of winemakers breaking away from ‘traditional’ approaches.”

 By Douglas Blyde.